AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Mobile app for caregivers with GPS-verified check-in and check-out at each visit.
 Client-specific task checklists that load automatically at arrival: ADL assistance, medication reminders, meal preparation, and any client-specific care tasks from the care plan.
 Medication reminder prompts with confirmation recording so there's a log of which medications were administered and when.
 Health observation inputs: vital signs, mood, appetite, and any changes in condition recorded during the visit and visible to coordinators in real time.
 Incident reporting directly from the app with photo documentation and immediate supervisor notification.
 Offline mode for areas with poor mobile coverage, where data syncs when connectivity returns.
 Care notes visible to the caregiver before arrival so they walk in prepared.

-Family-facing portal where authorised family members can see visit summaries: when the caregiver arrived, what tasks were completed, and any notes from the visit, without needing to call the agency.
+Family-facing portal where authorized family members can see visit summaries: when the caregiver arrived, what tasks were completed, and any notes from the visit, without needing to call the agency.
 Health observation updates visible to family in near-real time so they know about condition changes promptly.
 Direct messaging between family members and care coordinators with message history stored against the client record.
 Configurable notification preferences: family members can choose push notifications or emails for visit completions, missed visits, and incident reports.
 Document access for care plans, assessment reports, and service agreements.
 Family members outside the local area, which is common in senior care, get the same view as if they were present.

 Care plan management with assessment-driven plan creation, task assignment, and scheduled review dates.
-Care plan version history so any change is documented with the date, reason, and authorising staff member.
+Care plan version history so any change is documented with the date, reason, and authorizing staff member.
 Incident and adverse event reporting with structured documentation workflows: what happened, who was present, what action was taken, and supervisor sign-off.
 Incident report storage for state licensing and Medicaid audit response.
 Staff management with caregiver credential tracking: HHA certification, CPR, First Aid, background check status, and expiry date alerts.
 Caregiver performance tracking: visit completion rate, punctuality, and client and family feedback.
 New caregiver onboarding document collection and training record management.

 Off-the-shelf home care platforms handle scheduling, EVV, and basic billing for most agencies.
 Custom software is the right choice when your EVV integration requirements don't fit the platform's supported state aggregators; when you operate in multiple states with different Medicaid billing rules and need consolidated management; when your care plan documentation requirements exceed what the platform supports; or when you're building home care management software to sell to other operators.
 We'll tell you directly if a platform would serve you better.
 The ongoing maintenance cost of custom software needs to be justified by operational complexity or revenue that a platform can't support.